Wescom Resources Group: History

-Wescom Resources Group was formed in 2002 as a CUSO of Wescom Credit Union to supply credit unions seeking similar technology products that Wescom Credit Union had developed for its membership.
+Wescom Resources Group was formed in 2002 as a CUSO of Wescom Financial to supply credit unions seeking similar technology products that Wescom Credit Union had developed for its membership.
 Initially, the CUSO's products and services included Online Banking, Bill Pay, Automated Lending, and New Member Application.
 Each of these leveraged Wescom's use of integration techniques to the Episys host financial system from Symitar, now a division of Jack Henry, Inc. In addition, the CUSO offered a hosted Service Bureau platform for some of its initial clients.

 The first services Wescom Resources Group (WRG) offered to credit unions in the Southern California area was ATM Deposit Processing, with Kinecta FCU being WRG's first ATM Deposit Processing client in October 2002.

 In 2003, John Best joined WRG to lead development projects in home electronic banking, and by 2009 led the WRG development team to completing its first mobile banking app.
 Wescom was among the first credit unions to deploy a native smart phone app on the then nascent Android operating system.
 Best formed the WRG Mobile Advisory Group consisting of a small number of prominent credit unions to foster additional collaboration between WRG and its clients.
 In 2014, Best left WRG.